 5. Reward Yourself

-You’re in control One of the best advantages of working from home is that you can control how you live your life.
+You’re in control One of the best advantages of working from home is that you can control how you live your life self motivated when working from home.
 You can earn a living without being trapped inside the four corners of an office building and have time for your personal life.
 While remote work has its pros and cons, these simple techniques can help you enjoy the benefits and still get things done in the process.